apro-interfaith/apro/reports.md

 Since its beginnings in 2003, APRO has produced an extensive series of reports and submissions on the principles of religious freedom and harmony in Australia.

+## Submission on the Exposure Draft of the Freedom of Speech (Repeal of S.18C) Bill 2014

+<time>April 2014</time>

+### Extract

+Section 18C is important as a declaration by government that Australians are entitled to be protected against the expression of racial abuse.
+It follows that the proposed reductionin the scope of that protection would represent a signal to racists that government has become less interested in providing that protection.

+Accordingly we would respectfully submit that the draft Bill should not proceed, and that the Racial Discrimination Act should remain unchanged.

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_submission_RDA_final.pdf" title="Download PDF of full report" class="button">Full Report</a>

 ## APRO Position Paper: Addressing Religious Discrimination in Australia

 <time>October 2012</time>